 Press Ctrl+Alt+Shift+N to create a new layer and use the lasso to draw out the jaw shape.
 Don't add too many intermediate points here.
 You want to go for something geometrical.
 With the shape drawn hit B and ALT-click a mid toned area to select a colour from the reference image.

-A note here: if your reference has a noticeable compression artefacts be careful about the colours you select.
+Note: if your reference has a noticeable compression artefacts, be careful about the colours you select.
 It can be worth running a posterize filter to lessen the amount of available colours.

 Now hit Shift+F5 to fill the selection with your chosen colour.